lilwon/lilwon.github.io/_posts/2024-05-05-First-Mech-Keyboard-Build.md

   <img src="https://u.cubeupload.com/lilwon/kb20240520.jpg">
 </figure>

 And now to pop those keycaps on!
-I also ended up doing the tape mod because to make the keyboard sound better.
+I also ended up doing the tape mod to make the keyboard sound better.
 I like the keyboard so far, but the keycaps interior of resin is cracking.
 Not sure why it's cracking but it looks like it's from the stem pushing up.
 I assigned the `Fn` key plus `Home` key to make it the `Insert` key.
 I rely on the insert button a lot especially for Excel.
 Other than that,